shashwatmishra-jpt/local-laravel-docker/README.md

 1. Clone this repository.
 2. Create a `backend` and `frontend` folder inside the `workspace` directory.
-3. Copy the example.env as .env on the root & update as required.
+3. Copy this project's example.env as .env & update as required.
 4. Clone the backend (laravel) app in your `backend` folder and frontend app in your `frontend` folder.
-    - Example `backend` using ssh
+    - Example: clone `backend` using ssh
     ```sh
     git clone git@github.com:organization/backend-repo.git ./workspace/backend
     ```
-    - Example `frontend` using ssh
+    - Example: clone `frontend` using ssh
     ```sh
     git clone git@github.com:organization/frontend-repo.git ./workspace/frontend
     ```
-5. Edit the `.env` file according to your needs.
+5. Edit the backend & frontend `.env` files according to your needs.
 6. Run the docker up command with build & detached flag:
   ```sh
   docker compose up -d --build --remove-orphans